Gyasi Zardes: LA Galaxy

 LA Galaxy signed Zardes as a Homegrown Player on December 20, 2012.
 On April 15, 2013, Zardes made his debut as a substitute for LA Galaxy Reserves in a 1–1 draw with Seattle Sounders Reserves.
 On April 27, 2013, Zardes made his debut for the first-team as a substitute for the Galaxy in a 2–0 win over Real Salt Lake.
-On May 11, 2013, Zardes came on as a substitute in 67th min and scored his first goal for the Galaxy in a 3–1 loss against Vancouver Whitecaps.
+On May 11, 2013, Zardes came on as a substitute in 67th min and scored his first goal for the Galaxy in a 3–1 loss against Vancouver Whitecaps FC.
 Zardes scored the only goal in a 1–0 victory over Chivas USA on June 23, 2013.

 Zardes scored his first brace for the Galaxy against New England Revolution on July 16, 2014, in a 5–1 win.
 On September 5, 2014, Gyasi Zardes scored two goals in the Galaxy's 6–0 home win against Colorado Rapids.
 With his brace, Zardes made Major League Soccer history, passing Diego Fagúndez to become the highest scoring Homegrown Player in a single season.

 On December 7, 2014, Zardes became the first Homegrown Player to score in the MLS Cup final.
 Zardes scored in the 53rd minute after receiving a cross from Stefan Ishizaki.
 In extra time, captain, Robbie Keane scored as Galaxy triumphs the New England Revolution 2–1, making LA Galaxy the first team to win the trophy five times.
 Zardes was the sixth highest scorer of the season with 16 goals, and just three behind Robbie Keane.

 Columbus Crew

-On January 20, 2018, Zardes signed for Columbus Crew SC in a swap deal that saw Ola Kamara head in the opposite direction.
-After an injury plagued end to his Galaxy career, Zardes found new life in Columbus; scoring 11 goals in the first 19 games of the season, narrowly missing out on the 2018 MLS All-Star Game.
-In response to Zardes missing the game, he garnered high praise from then Columbus coach Gregg Berhalter, who said “[a]bsolutely he should be,” “the work he does for the team has been outstanding.
-I think he’s one of the top strikers in the league.”
+On January 20, 2018, Zardes signed for the Columbus Crew in a swap deal that saw Ola Kamara head in the opposite direction.
+After an injury plagued end to his Galaxy career, which included a position change to right-back, Zardes found new life in Columbus; scoring 11 goals in the first 19 games of the season.
 Zardes ended the 2018 season with 19 goals, earning the 2018 MLS Comeback Player of the Year Award.
 On May 13, 2019, Zardes signed a multi-year contract extension with the Crew and was named a designated player.
 He would go on to tally 13 goals in 28 appearances during the 2019 season.